MdShazzedUdDolla/Project-vws/README.md

-# Project-vws
+# VWS
-An application called Virtual wellness system.
+This is a project for team 1 for virtual wellness system